 The Institute does not offer counseling services.
 Students requesting guidance, encouragement, or assistance in their chosen career fields are encouraged to discuss any problem with an instructor or a member of the Institute management team as needed.
 Students who encounter problems that interfere with their ability to succeed in their program are also encouraged to seek help.
-While the Institute does not provide counseling services, it maintains a community resource list for personal, family, and financial counseling-related needs.
+While the Institute does not provide counseling services, it maintains a community resource list and/or WellConnect, a student assistance program, for personal, family, and financial counseling-related needs.
 Students who need assistance in these areas should request the community resources list.